anonymous-5381/Redactor/README.md

 You can check the other examples in [this link](https://forms.gle/6VHGs5KyiMRbVeNB6).

 ## How to use
-Please refer to "Tutorial" files.
+Please refer to "AdultCensus Tutorial" files.